Blog · Analysis · Last reviewed June 19, 2026

 AI needs that discipline, but it also needs a wider definition of what researchers are allowed to notice.
 A safety researcher may find that an agent leaks private data only after reading a hostile document.
 A civil-society researcher may find that a product systematically produces dangerous advice in a vulnerable context.
 A workplace researcher may find that an enterprise copilot crosses permission boundaries through a connector.
 If the only accepted report is a clean exploit chain, the bounty system trains outsiders to ignore messy harms until they become incidents.

 Safe harbor matters here.
 The U.S. Department of Justice's CFAA charging policy says good-faith security research should not be charged when it is designed to avoid harm and primarily promotes the security or safety of affected systems and users.
-That policy is not a complete shield against private claims, contract disputes, data-protection duties, third-party terms, or non-U.S. law.
+CISA's vulnerability-disclosure-policy template uses the same practical instinct: it tells agencies to state when good-faith research is authorized and how the organization will avoid legal action against researchers following the policy.
+Those statements are not a complete shield against private claims, contract disputes, data-protection duties, third-party terms, or non-U.S. law.
 A serious AI bounty therefore has to publish concrete testing rules: allowed accounts, prohibited data access, third-party system limits, prompt-injection boundaries, handling of personal data, disclosure timelines, and what the company will not do to good-faith researchers.

 The Reproducibility Problem